MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Simulated Experiments

 \subsubsection{Two Arm Lift}

 Our environment of two manipulators, based on Robosuite \cite{robosuite2020}, is shown in Fig. \ref{fig:two-arm-sim}.
 The two Kinova3 arms collaborate to lift the pot and transfer it to the other side while avoiding the obstacle (red box).
 We collect expert demonstrations in two modes: passing the obstacle on the left and the right.
 This is a difficult task to coordinate because the two arms need to maintain their grip on the pot without dropping or pulling on it while also deciding which way to go around the obstacle.
 Additionally, because the two arms are not explicitly communicating and are planning independently, making this decision while adapting to the actions of the other can be very challenging.
+For this task, expert demonstrations were evenly collected across the two modes (passing the obstacle on the left and right) to ensure balanced training data.